tritemio/manta_manu/ES_formulas.md

 Similarly to ALEX, in PAX we have two alternation periods
 \(D_{ex}\) and \(DA_{ex}\) representing respectively D
 and D+A laser excitation and two (D and A) detectors.
-As in ALEX, cobining four basic PAX photon streams are analogous to the ALEX ones and can be denoted with the same simbology by replacing
+As in ALEX, cobinin four basic PAX photon streams are analogous to the ALEX ones and can be denoted with the same simbology by replacing
 \(A_{ex}\) with \({DA}_{ex}\):
 \(F_{DexDem}, F_{DexAem}, F_{DAexDem}, F_{DAexAem}\).